Bdot42/mfakto/README.txt

   controlled by GridSize in mfakto.ini.
 The default value is 3 which means that mfakto runs up to 1048576 factor candidates at once (per class).
 So the last block of each class is filled up with factor candidates above the upper limit.
-While this is a huge overhead for small ranges it's save to ignore it on bigger ranges.
+While this is a huge overhead for small ranges it's safe to ignore it on bigger ranges.
 If a class contains 100 blocks the overhead is on average 0.5%.
 When a class needs 1000 blocks the overhead is 0.05%...